backend-development/backend-development-textbook/source/javascript_and_ajax.md

 ```

 Again rails.js removes the data-attribute and attaches a
-hander that deactivates the normal link and sends an Ajax request instead.
+hander that deactivates the normal link and uses Javascript
+to send the HTTP request instead.

 #### button_to